-- Adjusted EBITDA does not consider any expenses for assets being depreciated and amortized that are necessary to our business; - Adjusted EBITDA does not consider the impact of interest and other income/expense, income taxes, stock-based compensation and related taxes, and amortization of acquired intangible assets; and - Other companies, including companies in our industry, may calculate Adjusted EBITDA differently, which reduces its usefulness as a comparative measure.
+- Adjusted EBITDA does not consider any expenses for assets being depreciated and amortized that are necessary to our business; - Adjusted EBITDA does not consider the impact of interest and other income/expense, income taxes, stock-based compensation and related taxes, amortization of acquired intangible assets and other acquisition-related charges; and - Other companies, including companies in our industry, may calculate Adjusted EBITDA differently, which reduces its usefulness as a comparative measure.

-Because of these limitations, Adjusted EBITDA should be considered alongside other financial performance measures, including net loss and our other GAAP results.
+Because of these limitations, Adjusted EBITDA should be considered alongside other financial performance measures, including net income (loss) and our other GAAP results.

-The following table provides a reconciliation of net loss (the most directly comparable GAAP financial measure) to Adjusted EBITDA for each of the periods indicated (in thousands):
+The following table provides a reconciliation of net income (loss), the most directly comparable GAAP financial measure, to Adjusted EBITDA for each of the periods indicated (in thousands):